greydanus/greydanus.github.io/2022-05-08-structural-optimization.markdown

 <img src="/assets/structural-optimization/mbb2.png" align='left'>
 </pre>

-## Optimizing a gazebo roof support
+## Optimizing the eves of a gazebo roof
-This is a slightly more challenging and interesting task.
-The problem setup was taken from a real-world gazebo rafter design problem.
-Dimensions: 16' wide by 4' high; 2:1 roof pitch
-Fixed points: Horizontal beam across bottom of region (fix x and y), Vertical center beam (fix x and y)
-Forces:
-Dead load: 12-17 psf, live load: 25psf, snow load: 10psf, wind load (down): 10psf, wind load (up): 4psf Net angle of forces: Sum vertical forces: 15 (-4 wind) -> use 15, Sum perpendicular (to roof) forces: 25 + 10 -> 35
-This implies 30% of force is directed vertically & 70% of force is directed perpendicular to roof Angle of net force is approximately 20 degrees (0.349 radians)
+Let's turn to a slightly more challenging and interesting task.
+This is a design problem that came up recently at the engineering firm where I work.
+It consists of a gazebo roof that is 16' wide and 4' high (with a 2:1 pitch).
+The fixed points include the bottom region, where a large beam runs as well as a vertical center beam.

+The dead load for the structure is 12-17 pounds per square foot (psf), the live load is 25 psf, snow load is 10 psf, wind load ranges from 10 psf downward to 4 psf upwards.
+Combining the vertical and horizontal forces with one another and estimating the worst-case net force on the roof, we obtain a vector with a magnitude that is 20 degrees (0.349 radians) off of the vertical.
+Putting all this together, we have a structural optimization problem which can be solved to obtain a support strucure for the roof.

 ```python
 def eves(width=200, height=100, density=0.15, theta=-0.349):